usuaero/PyProp/docs/source/user_interface.md

 print("{0} min flight time at half of maximum static thrust.".format(t))
 ```

+The user-defined battery, motor, and ESC can be stored in a database for later use.
+This is done using the write_to_database() method of each component.
+These components will then be available for use by the optimizers.

 In the above example, a custom "functional"-type airfoil is used.
 For mor information on how to use these, see the documentation for [AirfoilDatabase](airfoildatabase.readthedocs.io/).

 ## Units